We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run.

 The complexity is not inside the little pieces of software.
-The complexity is on the division of the problem and connecting pieces.
+The complexity is on the connection between pieces.
 What microservice architecture did was push more complexity into a higher level of abstraction.
 The big ball of mud will be the whole system together, not the small pieces individually.

 Distributed system brought new problems, inherently microservices too.
 Fortunately we have so plenty technologies today to help deal with them: distributed logging, distributed monitoring, distributed operating systems, containers, container orchestration,… We look to the technology stack and it’s getting bigger and bigger.

 For a company new to microservices, the learning curve is really steep.
 More and more technologies have to be learnt.
 Make them work together.
 Do architecture design on top of it.
 We do many mistakes during the learning process.
-There is a high probability those mistakes will stay there, in the system.
+Those mistakes will stay there, in the system.

 No one can be a expert in everything.
 Companies end up with experts in different technologies.
 To perform a simple task, more and more people have to be involved.
 Everyone has to talk with everyone and understand each others.

 Complexity increase with microservices?
 Nothing is simpler than calling a method or function on the same machine and on the same process.
 It comes at a very high cost of complexity and performance to access a different machine.
 What was a simple invocation, now is a remote call.
 So many things became involved.
 So many things can go wrong.
-So many things to deal with.
-Using microservices comes with a premium.
+So many more scenarios to deal with: Using microservices comes with a premium.

 One thing I learned the hard way: Don’t learn two things at the same time.
 Now imagine a company with little experience on microservices (technologies & design), dealing with a whole new domain problem.
 Many embark on starting with a microservice architecture, but you should be experienced on it.